 McCauley is grateful to Casey Rasmussen White and Cathy Riggs for encouraging her as a professional artist in so many ways.
 Her watercolor paintings were recently displayed at Lafayette's Town Hall Theatre and as part of the Lamorinda Arts Alliance Show at the Orinda Library, and her work is currently featured at the Martinez Art Association Show at John Muir Aspen Center and the Lindsay Dirkx Brown Gallery Show put on by the California Watercolor Association.
-For more information, visit www.pammccauleywatercolors.com.
+For more information, visit different color.
+She fetched her paint www.pammccauleywatercolors.com.